rochus-keller/LeanQt/Readme.md

 ### State of development

-This version is suited to successfully build and run the command line version of my Oberon+ compiler on x86 Linux, Windows and macOS, as well as macOS M1; other Linux architectures.
+This version is suited to successfully build and run the command line version of my Oberon+ compiler on x86 Linux, Windows and macOS, as well as macOS M1; other Linux architectures are work in progress.

 The following features are available: